emrecaliskan/matic-docs/docs/pos/contracts/delegation.md

 function unStakeClaimTokens()
 ```

-Once withdrawal period is over, delegators who've sold their shares can claim their $MATIC tokens.
+Once withdrawal period is over, delegators who've sold their shares can claim their MATIC tokens.
 Must transfer tokens to user.

 ### updateCommissionRate